yuens1002/goodeeds/README.md

 # firestore-auth-demo

 >A Vue.js / Vuetify project.
-A firebase account is required.
-Enable firebase and email authentication on the account, edit api/firebaseConfig.js to the specific firebase account.
+You can build with this project on your own.
+Simply register for a free firestore account, enable email authentication and put the database in demo mode.
+Clone or fork this project, follow the instructions below to initialize the project.
+Edit api/firebaseConfig.js to your specific firebase account.

 ## Build Setup